nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for tagging notebook is implemented by the `TagNotebookCommand` class that extends `Command`.

-Given below is an example usage scenario and how tag notebook mechanism behaves at each step.
+Given below is an example usage of how tag notebook mechanism behaves at each step.

 1. User inputs `journal tag n/1 t/important` \
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `TagNotebookCommand` object.
+2. Create `TagNotebookCommand` object.
 3. TagNotebookCommand execution. \
 i. `TagNotebookCommand` calls `ParserJournal.parseTagNotebookCommand(userInput, storage)` to get notebook index and tag name. \